-University Health System (UHS), in collaboration with The University of Texas College of Pharmacy and the University of the Incarnate Word Feik School of Pharmacy, is pleased to offer a ASHP Accredited Postgraduate Year 2 (PGY2) pharmacy residency in emergency medicine with emphases on adult emergency medicine and trauma & emergency surgery.
-This 12-month residency is designed to provide a challenging training environment for individuals interested in developing clinical competency in the area of emergency medicine.
+University Health, in collaboration with The University of Texas College of Pharmacy and the University of the Incarnate Word Feik School of Pharmacy, is pleased to offer an ASHP Accredited Postgraduate Year 2 (PGY2) pharmacy residency in emergency medicine with adult emergency medicine and trauma and emergency surgery emphases.
+This 12-month residency provides a rigorous training environment for clinical competency development in emergency medicine.

 As full-time employees of University Health, residents receive a competitive annual stipend of $57,000 plus excellent employee benefits.
 Residents are appointed as Clinical Instructors with The University of Texas at Austin College of Pharmacy and University of the Incarnate Word Feik School of Pharmacy.